-154. Where a prescribed business has assessed that the business relationship or occasional transaction is a high risk relationship - whether because of the nature of the client, the business relationship, or its location, or because of the delivery channel or the product/service features available - the prescribed business must ensure that its policies, procedures and controls require enhanced CDD measures to be undertaken as required in Regulation 5.
+160. Where a prescribed business has assessed, taking into account the high risk indicators provided in Chapter 3, that the business relationship or occasional transaction is a high risk relationship - whether because of the nature of the client, the business relationship, or its location, or because of the delivery channel or the product/service features available - the prescribed business must ensure that its policies, procedures and controls require enhanced CDD measures to be undertaken as required in Regulation 5.